sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/ranger-s-pistol.md

 ## Hot Smash

-[SP: 20][CD: 30s] For a period of 10s, unleashes a Flame Impact around the character every second that deals 800 Fire DMG.
+[SP 소모: 20][재사용 대기 시간: 30초] For a period of 10s, unleashes a Flame Impact around the character every second that deals 800 Fire DMG.
 During the period, a successful Ultimate Evasion will immediately unleash an Empowered Flame Impact that deals 4,000 Fire DMG.
 Enemies hit by Flame Impact have a 10% chance to be stunned for 2s.

 ## Cruel Punishment